Request for Applications 2021

 - Contribute to scholarly understanding of what processes are most effective for engaging diverse stakeholder groups

-- Applicants must be from one of the following backgrounds that are underrepresented in biomedical research
+- Applicants must be from one of the following backgrounds that are underrepresented in health-related research:

-- a) Specific ethnic/racial minority groups (African Americans, Hispanic Americans, American Indians, Alaska Natives, Native Hawaiians, and other Pacific Islanders);
+- Specific ethnic/racial minority groups (African Americans, Hispanic Americans, American Indians, Alaska Natives, Native Hawaiians, and other Pacific Islanders)

-- c) Individuals from disadvantaged backgrounds, defined as those who meet two or more of NIH criteria
+- Individuals from disadvantaged backgrounds, defined as those who meet two or more of NIH criteria

-- Applicants must be a UF faculty member or a UF trainee (residents, postdocs and fellows) in Gainesville or Jacksonville at the time funds are awarded.
+- Applicants must be a faculty member or a trainee (residents, postdocs, and fellows).

 Terms of Award